Mount Batulao: Geography

 Mount Carilao, sometimes spelled Cariliao and also known as Mount Talamitam, occupies the gap to the north between Batulao and the Mounts Palay-Palay–Mataas-na-Gulod mountain range (also known as Mount Pico de Loro range).
 This mountain at Nasugbu's border with the Cavite municipality of Magallanes is known as Batulao's younger sister and is also a popular hike for beginners.
 To the southeast of Mount Carilao is Mount Aiming, a sharp and bare mountain which rises 359 m.
 The three mountains form a defile through which the Tagaytay–Nasugbu Highway passes.

 A large portion of the gap between the three mountains in Nasugbu is private property, most of which belongs to the 1837 ha Hacienda Puyat of Gonzalo Puyat & Sons and the 867 ha Hacienda Caylaway of Roxas & Company.
 From an agricultural estate, the Puyat and Roxas family enterprises transformed portions of this side of Mount Batulao into a prime real estate and retirement destination, with several hotels, golf courses and condominium complexes.
 These developments are bordered by the Batulao Forest to the south.

 Geology

-Mount Batulao is part of the Mataas na Gulod Volcanic Complex.
-This volcanic caldera complex in western Cavite has a diameter of 3 to 4.5 kilometers and is characterized by pyroclastic flows and lahars.
-Breccia pipes cut the western and southern flanks.
-The Mataas na Gulod volcano is part of the Bataan Volcanic Arc (Western Bataan Lineament).
-Mount Batulao is the smallest composite cone in comparison to the other volcanoes within Mataas na Gulod Volcanic Complex.
+Mount Batulao is listed by the Global Volcanism Program as a stratovolcano of the Taal along with the cones of Maculod, Makiling and Sungay.
+All of the cones mentioned above are all inactive volcanoes.
 The age of Mount Batulao is based on the basalts and andesites deposits using K-Ar radiometric dating ranging from 3.4 to 1.34 Ma (Pliocene - Pleistocene) (De Boer and colleagues, 1980; Wolfe and Self, 1983).
 According to the literature, the basalt flows of the volcano have an average radiometric age of 2.9 Ma (Wolfe and Self, 1983).